ggebbie/IsopycnalSurfaces.jl/README.md

 # Functions

-Available functions are listed in the documentation at https://ggebbie.github.io/IsopycnalSurfaces.jl/dev/ .
+Available functions are listed in the documentation [here](https://ggebbie.github.io/IsopycnalSurfaces.jl/dev/).

+# Future work:
+- Allow 2D or 4D input fields
+- Permit input vertical coordinate to be pressure or depth
+- Equation of state "TEOS10" from IOC et al. 2010
+- Report number of inversions
+- Calculate thickness of layers
+- Consider GPU support

 # How this Julia package was started